Mariana331/e-pharmacy/README.md

 # 💊 E-Pharmacy (Franchise)

 A web platform for online pharmacy franchise management.
-Built with React, it provides a full-featured interface for pharmacy owners to manage their stores, medicine catalogue, and view business statistics.
+Built with Next.js, it provides a full-featured interface for pharmacy owners to manage their stores, medicine catalogue, and view business statistics.

 ---